romeopeter/romeopeter/README.md

 ### Hello 👋🏿

-I'm passionate about building software product that transform and scale ideas.
+Romeo here!
+I'm a fullstack software developer and technical writer.

-- 🌱 Currenty learning and writing about TypeScript
+- 🌱 TypeScript and Unit Testing with Jest.
+- 💼 Currently open and seeking for remote job.

 <br>